KiWeng/thehand-server/readme.md

 # thehand-server

-Server side for the hand project, communicate with the web UI using websockets and web requests.
+The server-side for the hand project that communicates with the web UI using websockets and web requests.

-Manually install timeflux_eego is needed.
-Installation requires PyBind11&msvc
+To use this project, the `timeflux_eego` package needs to be manually installed.
+Please ensure that you have also installed `PyBind11` and `msvc` before proceeding with the installation.

 ## TODOs

 ### Basics

-- [ ] Connecting with the amplifier
+- [ ] Connect to the amplifier.

 ### Calibration session

-- [ ] Get start&end request from web ui
+- [ ] Receive start and end requests from the web UI.
-- [ ] Preprocessing data
+- [ ] Preprocess data.
-- [ ] Train the model
+- [ ] Finetune the model.

 ### Prediction session

-- [ ] Get prediction start request from web ui
+- [ ] Receive prediction start request from the web UI.
-- [ ] Transmitting predicted data@50Hz with websocket
+- [ ] Transmit predicted data at 50Hz using websockets.

 ### Miscellaneous

+- [ ] Improve the mock module.